rixka/accounts-poc/README.md

 ### MongoDB Database with Docker
 For the purpose of this exercise, I’m going to be using docker in order to quickly get a mongodb instance up and running on my local development machine.
+This is useful if intending to work on the application locally without running the whole setup in docker.

 ```shell
 npm run mongo:up